cmclark00/XBLA-Automation/Readme.md

 Instructions for use:

-In the command line install patool using "pip install patool", and .then install alive_progress with "pip install alive_progress".
-If you want to use the GUI based version also install PySimpleGui using "pip install pysimplegui".
+In the command line install the required python modules using "pip install -r requirements.txt".

 Download the zipped project file and extract all of its contents.